rpatterson/prunerr/doc/index.rst

     >>> torrent.eta
     datetime.timedelta(0, 750)

-The last call will list all known data provided by Transmission.

 Well, we weren't that interested in Ubuntu so lets stop the transfer and the remove it.